 Friday Fact: Missing Environment Variables Can Break Your Logic App Standard Workflows

-Just like in Azure Functions, where environment variables need to be correctly set, the same applies when working with Logic App Standard in Visual Studio Code.
+Just like Azure Functions, Logic Apps Standard requires environment variables to be set correctly.
+The same rule applies when you work with Logic Apps Standard in Visual Studio Code.

-When connecting to a blob container, you’re prompted to fill in some fields, such as:
+When you connect to a blob container, the designer asks you to provide a few required fields, such as:

 • Connection Name